 From 2010 on, surface displacements were surveyed without interruption.
-The Whymper glacier finally broke off with an estimated ice volume similar to the 1998 event (about $105,000 \text{ m}^3$).
-Contrary to the 1998 event, the glacier broke off in two events on September 23^{rd} and on September 29^{th}

-110 2014, without reaching the valley (Fig. 2).
-At the final break-off, 4 reflectors were still active, 2 of them in place for more than 2 years.
-Despite poor weather conditions between the 16th and 21st of September, the monitoring was operational up to the final break-off.
-By chance, there was one reflector on each of the two unstable parts and one on the stable part, (Fig. 2).
+The Whymper glacier finally broke off, with an estimated ice volume similar to the 1998 event (about 105 000 m3).
+Contrary to the 1998 event, the glacier broke off in two events on 23 and 29 September 2014, without reaching the valley (Fig. 2).
+At the final break-off, four reflectors were still active, two of them having been in place for more than 2 years.
+Despite poor weather conditions between 16 and 21 September, the monitoring was operational up to the final break-off.
+By chance, there was one reflector on each of the two unstable parts and one on the stable part (Fig. 2).

-Striking qualitative analogies with those of the 2005 Weisshorn event (Faillettaz et al., 2008) can 115 be highlighted.
+Striking qualitative analogies with those of the 2005 Weisshorn event (Faillettaz et al., 2008) can be highlighted.

-- 1. This steep cold hanging glacier experiences periodic break-off events. - 2.
-The geometrical configuration of the glacier is similar before each break-off, with an upper crevasse spanning the whole glacier width and a clear thickening of the glacier towards its tongue. - 3.
-The upper crevasse marks a clear distinction between a stable upper part (where Stake 4 is located) and a downstream unstable part (where the other reflectors were located, Fig. 2, section 4.1).
+- 1. This steep cold hanging glacier experiences periodic break-off events. - The geometrical configuration of the glacier is similar before each break-off, with an upper crevasse spanning the whole glacier width and a clear thickening of the glacier towards its tongue. - 3.
+The upper crevasse marks a clear distinction between a stable upper part (where Stake 4 is located) and a downstream unstable part (where the other reflectors were located; Fig. 2, Sect.
+4.1).
 A crude estimation of the volume of the unstable part is thus possible. - 4.
-Downstream of this crevasse, surface displacements experience a typical acceleration prior break-off, whereas upstream this crevasse constant velocities are recorded (Stake 4 in Fig. 3). - 5.
+Downstream of this crevasse, surface displacements experience a typical acceleration prior to break-off, whereas upstream of this crevasse, constant velocities are recorded (Stake 4 in Fig. 3). - 5.
 The rupture took place immediately above the ice/bedrock interface, probably within the ice (Fig. 2).
 However, this observation remains imprecise since no length scale is available.
 Therefore no definitive conclusions on the fracture location can be drawn from this observation.
-Note that a similar observation on fracture location was mentioned for the Weisshorn break-off event, probably due to bedrock irregularities (Pralong and Funk, 2006). - 130 6.
+Note that a similar observation on fracture location was mentioned for the Weisshorn break-off event, probably due to bedrock irregularities (Pralong and Funk, 2006). - 6.
 The whole break-off occurred in two steps; a minor section at the left side of the glacier was released first.